-In this work, we present a framework for the PCG algorithm, and investigate its behavior in finite precision arithmetic.
-It is important to note that our analysis is not based on the assumption of the norm of the recursively updated residual.
-Instead, we use the well-known fact that CG can be seen as an optimization method that minimizes a quadratic function, and show that the difference of the corresponding function values at two consecutive iterates can be arbitrarily small after some iteration step \(k \geq 1\).
-More precisely, we show that, under reasonable assumptions, our framework can produce a backward error that is bounded by the unit roundoff times a polynomial of small degree in the dimension size $n$ and the iteration step $k$.
-If, in addition, we consider a preconditioner $M$, then the bound has the additional factor of $\kappa(M)^{1/2}$; here $\kappa(M)$ denotes the condition number of the matrix $M$ with respect to the 2-norm.
-This translates into showing that, at some iteration step $k \geq 1$, the 2-norm of the true residual \( \tilde{r}_k = b - A \hat{x}_k\) is close to the order of the unit roundoff, provided that $\kappa(M)^{1/2}$ and $k$ are small enough.
-We also show that the same upper bound also holds for the 2-norm of the recursively updated residual $\hat{r}_k$.
-Moreover, we prove that for the same iteration, a comparable level can be reached by the $A$-norm of the error.
-The latter gives a forward error result in the $A$-norm, which can also be formulated in the \(2\)-norm.
+More precisely, we show that there exists a \(\kstar\) such that the difference of the corresponding function values in iterations \(\kstar\) and \(\kstar+1\) can be sufficiently small.
+In this specific iteration \(\kstar\), we first show that, under reasonable assumptions, \(\norm{\hatr_{\kstar}}/\bigl(\norm{A}\norm{x}\bigr)\) can be bounded by \(\bigO\bigl(n(\kstar)^2\macheps\bigr)\kappa(M)^{1/2}\), where \(\kappa(M):=\norm{M}\cdot \norm{M^{-1}}\) is the condition number of the matrix \(M\) with respect to the \(2\)-norm.
+Furthermore, we show that, under reasonable assumptions, unpreconditioned CG, i.e., Algorithm~\ref{alg:cg}, can produce a relative backward error, i.e., \(\norm{\tilde{r}_{\kstar}}/\bigl(\norm{A}\norm{x}\bigr)\), that is bounded by \(\bigO\bigl(n(\kstar)^2\macheps\bigr)\).
+If, in addition, we consider using a preconditioner $M$ in our PCG framework, then the bound has the additional factor of $\kappa(M)^{1/2}$.
+Moreover, we prove that for the same iteration, a comparable level can be reached by the $A$-norm of the relative forward error, which can also be formulated in the \(2\)-norm.